pnp/powerplatform-samples/samples/power-automate-flow-to-share-an-app/README.md

 List Fields:
 1. Users (Person or Group) => allow multiple selection = yes
 2. AppNameNew (Choice) => E.g. - names of your app in the environment
 3. AppID (Single line of text) => enter the app ID of your app.
-This value will ve read dynamically in the flow.
+This value will be read dynamically in the flow.

 ## Features